 A Member in Public Practice is a partner in a four partner Firm, which has a staff member taking parental leave for a period of 12 months.
-The Member's Firm enters into an agreement with the family company of the staff member to process Small and Medium Enterprises (SME) ledgers and complete draft income tax returns for some of the Firm's Clients.
+The Member's Firm enters into an agreement with the family trust of the staff member to process Small and Medium Enterprises (SME) ledgers and complete draft income tax returns for some of the Firm's Clients.
 The arrangement covers approximately 35 Clients that the staff member served before taking parental leave.
 The Firm has approximately 800 SME Clients.
-SC66

-The Firm is Outsourcing this activity to the family company of the former staff member.
+The Firm is Outsourcing this activity to the family trust of the former staff member.
 The key issue is whether the services constitute a Material Business Activity.
 The Material Business Activity assessment should be performed from the Firm's and the Clients' perspectives.
-SC66

 This Outsourcing arrangement covers less than 5% of Firm's Clients and thus may not be a Material Business Activity from the Firm's perspective.
-However, it may be a Material Business Activity due to the unique circumstances of the Client.
-The Member needs to consider whether there is potential that if the service is not delivered, the Client's operations will be materially impacted.
-For example, if a substantial proportion of Professional Services provided to one Client is Outsourced then the Outsourcing arrangement may be a Material Business Activity from that Client's perspective and the arrangement is likely to require consideration of APES GN 30.
-SC14,SC21,SC63
+However, it may be a Material Business Activity from an individual Client's perspective depending on the circumstances of the Client.
+For example, if a substantial proportion of Professional Services provided to one Client is Outsourced then the Outsourcing arrangement would be a Material Business Activity from that Client's perspective and the arrangement is within the scope of APES GN 30.

 A Member in Public Practice is a partner in a four partner Firm which has a staff member taking parental leave for a period of 12 months.
-The Member's Firm enters into an agreement with the family company of the staff member to process SME ledgers and complete draft income tax returns for some of the Firm's Clients.
+The Member's Firm enters into an agreement with the family trust of the staff member to process SME ledgers and complete draft income tax returns for some of the Firm's Clients.
 The arrangement covers approximately 35 Clients that the staff member served before taking parental leave, which amounts to approximately 10% of the Firm's professional fees.
 The Firm has approximately 800 SME Clients.
-SC66

-The Firm is Outsourcing this activity to the family company of the former staff member.
+The Firm is Outsourcing this activity to the family trust of the former staff member.
 The key issue is whether the services constitute a Material Business Activity.
-The Material Business Activity assessment should be performed by the Member in Public Practice from the Firm's and the Clients' perspectives.
-SC63, SC66
+The Material Business Activity assessment should be performed from the Firm's and the Clients' perspectives.

-The Outsourcing activity impacts on 10% of the Firm's revenue base and therefore may be considered a Material Business Activity from the Firm's perspective and thus the Professional Service is likely to require consideration of APES GN 30.
+The Outsourcing activity impacts on 10% of the Firm's revenue base and is therefore considered a Material Business Activity from the Firm's perspective and thus the Professional Service is within the scope of APES GN 30.

-Depending on the circumstances, it may also be considered a Material Business Activity from the Client's perspective.
-SC63
+It may also be a Material Business Activity from an individual Client's perspective depending on the circumstances of the Client.

 A Member in Public Practice is a partner in a three partner Firm.
 The Firm has approximately 1,200 SME Clients and 100 Self Managed Super Fund (SMSF) Clients.
-The Member enters into a contract with a specialist external SMSF administrator to prepare income tax returns and financial statements for 35 SMSF Clients.
+The Member enters into a contract with a specialist external SMSF administrator to prepare income tax returns and financial statements for 35 SMSF clients.

 The Firm is Outsourcing this activity to the specialist external SMSF administrator.
 The key issue is whether it is a Material Business Activity.
-The Material Business Activity assessment should be performed by the Member in Public Practice from the Firm's and the Clients' perspectives.
-SC63
+The Material Business Activity assessment should be performed from the Firm's and the Clients' perspectives.

-The Outsourcing arrangement covers less than 5% of Clients of the Firm thus may not be a Material Business Activity from the Firm's perspective as non-provision of the service is unlikely to materially impact the scale of services offered by the Firm.
-However, it may still be considered a Material Business Activity from the Client's perspective depending on the circumstances of the individual Client.
-If the Outsourced Service being provided to a Client is material from that Client's perspective, then the service may require consideration of APES GN 30.
-SC21
+The Outsourcing arrangement covers less than 5% of Clients of the Firm thus may not be a Material Business Activity from the Firm's perspective.
+However, it may still be considered a

+Material Business Activity from the Client's perspective depending on the circumstances of the individual Client.
+If the Outsourced Service being provided to a Client is material from that Client's perspective, then the service is within the scope of APES GN 30.